 Also, it’s the tone of how it’s said.
 Sometimes, ladies will clutch your arm, look at you with concern, and THEN tell you how brave you are, which has the decided effect of making you feel like they think you are CRAZY and that you will look AWFUL.

-#6 – Your Hair Will Become a Topic of Conversation
+Your Hair Becomes a Topic of Conversation

 A lot of people will talk about your hair.
 Even if you are an extrovert, like me, it can be a little surprising to get so much attention focused on your appearance.